ULCompSoc/constitution/constitution.md

 full-time or part-time and includes time spent on teaching practice, co-operative education, Erasmus and link-in modules.

-**3.1.1.2** Students of Mary Immaculate College, Limerick are not eligible to be Full Members of the Society.

-**3.1.1.3** Anyone who is a Full Member of the Society shall be entitled to be nominated to any position on the Committee or to any other committee of the
+**3.1.1.2** Anyone who is a Full Member of the Society shall be entitled to be nominated to any position on the Committee or to any other committee of the Society.
+However, it is generally recommended that an experienced member of the society shall take on Core Committee Positions for the preservation of institutional knowledge.

-Society.

-**3.1.1.4** Full Members and Full Members only, shall have voting rights at any general meeting of the Society.
+**3.1.1.3** Full Members and Full Members only, shall have voting rights at any general meeting of the Society.

 #### 3.1.2 Associate Members